libercapital/guides/rails/README.md

   environment variables are detected on deploy.
 - Use `includes` when you need to use data from associated tables (eager loading) [Example](/rails/sample.rb#L9)
 - Use `joins` when you need only the associated tables data to some sort of filter (lazy loading) [Example](/rails/sample.rb#L16)
+- Don't pluralize the first word in a compound variable name [Example](/rails/sample.rb#L22)

 # DDD